EDitt/Sunflower_RNAseq/README.md

 ## Step 3: Generate a Genome Index

-This handler will generate a genome index using FASTA and GFF3 formatted annotations.
-This step only needs to be performed only once for each genome/annotation combination.
+This handler will generate a genome index using FASTA and GFF3 or GTF formatted annotations.
+This step only needs to be performed once for each genome/annotation combination.

-If using a GTF file instead of a GFF3 file for genome indexing (the default file format for this step), the line `--sjdbGTFtagExonParentTranscript Parent` should be commented out of the Genome_Index.sh script.
+If using a GFF3 file for genome indexing rather than the default GTF file, the option `--sjdbGTFtagExonParentTranscript Parent` is added to the script

 To run Genome_Index, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined, Genome_Index can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
 `./Sunflower_RNAseq Genome_Index Config` where `Config` is the full file path to the configuration file.